 If you find it takes a lot of memory without returning it to the system, then there is a high chance that your device is prone to memory impairment.

 - Ø Using an outdated version

 Below are some of the effective ways to fix these issues.

 Ways to Firefox Memory Leakage on Windows, Mac, or Linux

 One of the common reasons why you face leakage-related issues is because you have a variety of extensions or preferred themes that are running in the background, consuming the system resources.

-STEP 1: First of all, click on the three dots at the top right corner in your Firefox browser and select the “Add-on” option present below.
+- STEP 1: First of all, click on the three dots at the top right corner of your Firefox browser and select the “Add-on” option present below.